Tom Hopper

-Thomas Edward Hopper (born 28 January 1985) is a British actor.
-He has appeared as Percival in Merlin, Billy Bones in Black Sails, Dickon Tarly in Game of Thrones, and Luther Hargreeves in The Umbrella Academy.
+Thomas Edward Hopper (born 28 January 1985) is an English actor known for his roles as Percival in Merlin (2010–12), Billy Bones in Black Sails (2014–17), Dickon Tarly in Game of Thrones (2017), and Luther Hargreeves in The Umbrella Academy (2019–24).

 Early life

 Thomas Edward Hopper was born on 28 January 1985 in Coalville, Leicestershire.
-He attended Newbridge High School and Ashby School, where he first developed an interest in acting.
+He attended Ashby School, where he first developed an interest in acting.
 He enrolled in a drama class and appeared in a production of the musical Return to the Forbidden Planet.
 He studied acting at Rose Bruford College.